 You can also use Canva’s templates to design something visually appealing.
 They have shapes you can incorporate into your design to make things pop.
 Don’t be afraid to look through Canva’s templates for inspiration to design a banner that wows.
 Their website is user-friendly and allows even someone with little design experience to create a unique banner.

-If you navigate to Customize Theme > Home page > Featured Products you can choose a collection for featured products.
-If you create a collection like you did earlier, name one featured, use tags called ‘Featured.’
-Every time you add a new product that you want to showcase add the ‘Featured’ tag to the tags section and it will automatically appear on the Home Page under ‘Featured.’
+If you navigate to Customize Theme > Home page > Featured Products; you can choose a collection for featured products.
+If you create a collection, as you did earlier, name one featured, use tags called ‘Featured.’
+Every time you add a new product that you want to showcase, add the ‘Featured’ tag to the tags section, and it will automatically appear on the Home Page under ‘Featured.’

-Now go to Online Store, Navigation section, select Footer Menu, and list all the articles you created before:
+Now go to Online Store, Navigation section, select Footer Menu, and list all the page you created before:

-Congratulations, you have just launched your first eCommerce store!
+Congratulations, you’ve just launched your first eCommerce store!

-Although it didn’t take a long time, it is still an excellent achievement.
-You are now running your own store as an entrepreneur.
+Although it didn’t take a long time, it’s still an excellent achievement.
+You’re now running your own online store and can officially call yourself an ecommerce entrepreneur.

-To create a successful eCommerce store, you’ll need to focus your energy on marketing your store via ads, content creation and building an audience on social media.
+To run a successful ecommerce store, you’ll need to focus your energy on marketing your store via ads, content creation, and building an audience on social media.
 When combined, those three things can have a powerful impact on your brand in the long-term.
 Right now, you need to put your brand out there for everyone to see as people won’t just magically find you.
-Just as Shopify and apps like Oberlo make running your eCommerce business easier than ever before, there are plenty of accessible marketing tools and tutorials available online.
+Just as Shopify and Oberlo make running your ecommerce business easier than ever before, there are plenty of accessible marketing tools and tutorials available online.
 We recommend using Facebook Ads to boost your sales.
-Remember, that it’s best to jump right in to this aspect of your eCommerce business because learning by doing will be more effective than coming up with a complex marketing plan right from the onset.
+Remember, it’s best to jump right into this aspect of your eCommerce business because learning by doing will be more effective than coming up with an elaborate marketing plan right from the onset.